OEFDataScience/Lagrange/menu/reign_current.md

 **Version Updates (As of December 2nd, 2019)**
   * No technical updates beyond new leaders and elections this month.
 All other predictors are using most up-to-date information.
   * The REIGN team has changed how the current leader and elections lists are stored.
 They are now stored directly into the GitHub repository for easier automation access.
-Archived datasets will remain accessible through our Dropbox.
 The stored files will follow the same naming pattern (ex: leaderlist_"2digitmonth"_"last2digityear".csv)
+  * Archived versions of the leaderlist, electionlist and REIGN are available by request from our organizational Dropbox.

 Find the most current REIGN data [here](https://cdn.rawgit.com/OEFDataScience/REIGN.github.io/gh-pages/data_sets/REIGN_2019_12.csv)